google/oss-fuzz/README.md

 ## Accepting New Targets

-In order to be accepted to oss-fuzz, an open-source project must have a significant user base and/or be critical to the global IT infrastructure.
+In order to be accepted to oss-fuzz, an open-source target must have a significant user base and/or be critical to the global IT infrastructure.

 To submit a new target to oss-fuzz:
 - create a pull request with a change to [targets/README.md](targets/README.md) providing the following information:
-  * project site and details
+  * target home site and details
   * source code repository location
-  * a link to the project security issue reporting process *OR*
+  * a link to target security issue reporting process *OR*
   * an e-mail of the engineering contact person to be CCed on issue.
-This has to be an e-mail with google account that belongs to an established project committer (according to VCS logs).
+This has to be an e-mail with google account that belongs to an established target committer (according to VCS logs).
     If this is not you or address differs from VCS, an informal e-mail verification will be required.
     This e-mail will also be publicly listed in our [Targets](targets/README.md) page.